mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="But Jesus looked at them and said, “For mortals it is impossible, but for God all things are possible.”" verse="Matthew 19:26"
+text="Looking at them, Jesus said, “With men this is impossible, but with God all things are possible.”" verse="Matthew 19:26"
 %}
 </div>